Graphics

 this(Entity): Defines the entity the Spark will Strobe with.
 Unlike other functions, the lifetime of a spark is not tied to itsthisentity.
 Ifthisdespawns, the spark will continue to exist until it dissipates like normal. -

 Id: The ID for the spark.
 Sparks with the samethisandIdwill be rendered together by the engine.
 This is done to improve performance.
 Certain fields, such aslayer, are shared between all sparks in the same group.
-The first spark determines the value of these fields for the entire group. -
+The last spark determines the value of these fields for the entire group. -

 body(Entity or Vector): The position of the spark, whether it be spawned at an Entity's body or at a specific Vector position. -